Russia, China veto U.N. resolution condemning Syria

 Chinese Ambassador Li Baodong said that Beijing opposed the idea of "interference in (Syria's) internal affairs."

-Ja'afari appeared to be referring to Syria's neighbour Turkey, which on Tuesday offered refuge in Turkey to a Syrian colonel who joined the revolt against Assad.

-Rice and other members of the U.S. delegation walked out of the council chambers during Ja'afari's speech.
-Lyall Grant also left while the Syrian envoy was speaking.
+The decision by Russia and China to use their veto power indicates that the Security Council might be stuck in a longer-term deadlock on issues related to the Middle East and the Arab Spring pro-democracy movements in the region, Western diplomats told Reuters.

-For months, Brazil, Russia, India, China, and South Africa -- the "BRICS" countries -- have criticized the United States and European council members for allegedly allowing NATO to overstep its Security Council mandate to protect civilians in Libya.
+For months, Russia, China, Brazil, India and South Africa -- the "BRICS" countries -- have criticized the United States and European council members for allegedly allowing NATO to overstep its Security Council mandate to protect civilians in Libya.

-The failed resolution was a watered-down version of previous drafts that had threatened Syria with sanctions if it ignored international demands that it halt its crackdown on pro-democracy protesters.
+The failed resolution, which was drawn up by France in cooperation with Britain, Germany and Portugal, was a watered-down version of previous drafts that had threatened Syria with sanctions if it ignored international demands that it halt its crackdown on pro-democracy protesters.

 Later drafts removed the word sanctions, though this was not enough to satisfy Russia and China.